Life after a coding bootcamp

-This time last year I handed in my notice at work and signed up to the Web Development Immersive at General Assembly (GA).
+This time last year I handed in my notice at work and signed up to the Web Development Immersive at General Assembly (GA), one of the best coding bootcamps in London.
 Learning to code at Bootcamp was a rollercoaster to say the least, however despite me feeling totally unqualified for the job I was invited to join the instructional team for the following course as a Teaching Assistant.

 Being a teaching assistant was challenging, potentially even more so than my own bootcamp experience.
 It involved a lot of help with the technical side but also a surprising amount of time spent emotionally supporting the students too.
 I was often being asked “Will I need to know xyz when I’m in a job?”, “Should I be networking right now?”, “What’s going to be expected of me when I start a new job?”, “Will I find a job?”, all the questions that I was also asking myself - I was only a teaching assistant, I didn’t have all the answers, I hadn’t worked in industry and was in their exact shoes only a few weeks prior.

 When I first started thinking about joining the job market, for me, it was never about finding the “dream job” or working for a big tech company.
 I had a few things on my wishlist: